The 4 Advantages of Charred Wood Siding

 Charred wood has very sought-after characteristics:

-Durability – In fact, the phenols and thuyaplicins naturally present in White Cedar repel insects, prevents fungal implantation and even water infiltration.
-These properties even improve over time and more so in the case of exterior siding made of charred White Cedar.
+Durability – In fact, the phenols and thuyaplicins naturally present in Cedar repel insects, prevents fungal implantation and even water infiltration.
+These properties even improve over time and more so in the case of exterior siding made of charred Cedar.

-Stability – Unlike other softwoods, White Cedar is very stable, which means that it is less likely than other species to twist, crack or warp.
+Stability – Unlike other softwoods, Cedar is very stable, which means that it is less likely than other species to twist, crack or warp.
 The final product’s shape will remain intact for decades.

-Thermal Conductivity – The White Cedar’s porosity, once well dried and charred, encapsulates microbubbles.
+Thermal Conductivity – The Cedar’s porosity, once well dried and charred, encapsulates microbubbles.
 The air trapped inside adds to the overall insulation of a building by increasing its R Factor.

 Fire-Retardant- Last but not least, the fire-retardant of charred wood – the fact that it is fire-retardant might be an unexpected property.
 Who would have thought that burnt wood has a higher resistance to fire than bare wood?
 True indeed.
 Another characteristic which makes charred wood the best of finishing solutions.